Fine tuning your Fresh Nagios Installation

 Once you pass the pre-flight check restart Nagios

-Fixing the Unknow missing -l parameter and no service/process defined errors
+Fixing the unknown missing -l parameter and no service/process defined errors

-Ok something is clearly wrong if you get these kind of errors for your windows host…
+Ok something is clearly wrong if you get these errors for your windows host…

 UNKNOWN – missing -l parameters